What Is Polio?

 Polio is a life-threatening disease caused by a virus.
-It was once one of the most feared diseases in the U.S., but the creation of a vaccine in the 1950s ended the threat.
+It was once one of the most feared diseases in the United States, but the creation of a vaccine in the 1950s ended the threat.
 The U.S. is now polio-free, though travelers can still bring it into this country.

 People of any age can get polio, but kids under 5 have the highest risk of getting it.

 Most people who catch the poliovirus don't have symptoms.
 About 1 in 4 people will have symptoms that look a lot like the flu, such as:

 - Sore throat

 - Upset stomach